ardhiarsala/Mail-Merge-Blast-V2/README.md

 Includes added features for personalized attachment, cc, bcc, sender name, and mail subject customization directly on the Google Sheets ('parameter' sheet) as well as beautiful body-emails based on Google Docs formatting.

-## Known issues (19 September 2022)
+## Known issues

+[Update 19-09-2022]
-- Bounced back emails found with direct file attachments upon mass email blasts &#8594; solution: use attachment links instead
+Bounced back emails found with direct file attachments upon mass email blasts &#8594; solution: use attachment links instead

 ## How to use the app